page banner bg

 Creating a Laboratory Workflow for Sample Management

 A laboratory workflow is a set of procedural rules used to manage and coordinate tasks between people and systems in the lab.
-Lab workflows for sample management ensure that all steps and requirements in a defined process are correctly Laboratory Workflowfollowed to reduce the time and cost of sample handling, preparation and data collection while ensuring the quality of the sample and any associated data is maintained.
-Laboratory workflows are often guided by standard operating procedures (SOP), and are most effective when thoughtfully developed to reflect real-world practices in the lab.
-Sample management software or other lab management software is often used to help define and manage workflows.
+Lab workflows for sample management ensure that all steps and requirements in a defined process are correctly followed.
+This reduces the time and cost of sample handling, preparation and data collection while ensuring the quality of the sample and any associated data is maintained.

 Generally, laboratory workflows should encourage best practices that:

 Given the limited resources of most labs, how can a lab manager develop and implement workflows that encourage these overarching goals?
-Below are a few tips to get started
+Below are a few tips to get started.

-When starting to develop laboratory workflows, it is tempting to try and create your entire workflow all at once on a macro level.
-Not only could that approach be overwhelming, it also skips important workflow analysis steps, and could lead to missing sub processes or important tasks within the lab.
 Instead, start by choosing a specific process that has the most impact for staff and the output of your lab.
-This may be a particular work area, or common set of procedures.
+This may be a particular work area or a common set of procedures.
 For example, rather than focusing on the entire lifecycle of a sample within the lab, it may be better to start by focusing the workflow for receiving samples.
 Keep in mind that this workflow may have several subprocess/workflows such as those for sample labeling, quality control checks, verification of manifest information, or freezer management.

-Identify obstacles and constraints within your lab workflow.
+Identify obstacles and constraints within your lab.

 As you detail the process from which you create your lab workflow, make sure you identify any bottlenecks, obstacles or constraints in the process as well as outlining the solution for those issues.
 When thinking about tasks in a sample processing workflow be sure to consider:

-• What are the important measurements and data points to track during the process?
 For example, is it important to capture the lot number of the reagents used, the temperature inside the building, the minutes a tube has sat in a reagent?
 By assessing what is the most important information to track, you will avoid capturing unnecessary information and cluttering your sample management software.
+You can also avoid wasting time spent by lab workers having to backtrack due to missing information.

-• Are there tasks that should be repeated if a specific measurement is not within a specified range?
+Are there tasks that should be repeated if a specific measurement is not within a specified range?
 How are those points assessed and tracked?
-By noting these measurements and stopping points in the process, your workflow will be more detailed and help ensure the quality of downstream data.

-• Do certain tasks need to be performed quickly?
 By knowing how time sensitive certain aspects of the workflow are, you can then better assess capacity and demand for staff and resources.
+You can look for tools that will speed parts of these processes, like barcode integration.

 Keep capacity and allocation of laboratory staff, resources and equipment at the front of mind.